 Submitting to a breathalyzer or field sobriety test may result in your arrest if you are over the legal limit.
 Though you cannot resist arrest, there are certain ways that you can help your situation proceed as smoothly as possible.
 If you are being arrested for a DUI, you should:

-Calling your attorney is an important step in preserving your claim.
+Calling your Orange County DUI Lawyer is an important step in preserving your claim.
 The sooner we can get involved in your situation, the better the outcome will be.
 If you wait to contact us, we will have to determine whether the case has already been ruined or compromised by something you inadvertently said or did.

 Whether you are facing your first DUI offense or have multiple on your record, the key to winning your claim is finding a good attorney to represent you.
 Though there are many to choose from in Orange County, not all firms are the same.
 It is important to find the right representation for you and your case; otherwise, your chances will suffer.